Disclosure: This post contains sponsored links whereby we may receive a commission for any purchases made.

 When it comes to PC upgrades an SSD is by far one of the most significant improvements you can make, since the rise of the Solid State Drive prices have being rather expensive and many haven’t seen it as a viable alternative to spacious and cheap hard drives.

 With that being said however SSD prices are dropping significantly and are becoming far more viable for home and business computers and other sectors e.g. SSD Web Hosting.

 So even if you have picked up a nice deal and got yourself an SSD you may be wondering what is the best way to maximize it’s lifespan and achieve the best performance for your new purchase.

-In this tutorial we will take a look at some good practices to prolong the life of your SSD and also achieve the best performance possible to speed up your workflow.
+In this tutorial we will take a look at some ssd best practices to prolong the life of your drive and achieve the best performance possible to speed up your workflow.

 Limited write cycles

 When you read about SSD drives you may see the term “limited write cycles” being thrown around loosely, while this may seem shocking it really isn’t.
 You see when it comes to computer storage mediums like Hard drives, USB drives and also SSD’s you have both read & write operations performed by a computer to manage data you store.

 Traditional hard drives use rotating media which comprise of a small needle and a magnetic disk which constantly spins at approximately 7000 RPM (more or less depending on HDD).